rxweb/rxweb/docs/reactive-form-validators/validation-validators/primeNumber.md

 ---
 # When to use
-Let's assume you are creating a numberInfo form, which contains fields like numberType, firstNumber, secondNumber and thirdNumber and you want the user to enter input which is a prime number.
+Suppose you want to create a numberInfo form, which contains fields like numberType, firstNumber, secondNumber and thirdNumber and you want the user to enter input which is a prime number.
 Here depending upon the requirement, these scenarios may arise..
 1. Allow firstNumber which have proper primeNumber format and adding Custom Message on firstNumber.
-2. Apply secondNumber validation based on matched condition in the form, like if the numberType is 'Prime', then the secondNumber must be a primeNumber (Used as a function).
+2. Apply validation on secondNumber field based on matched condition in the form, like if the numberType is 'Prime', then the secondNumber must be a primeNumber (Used as a function).
-3. Apply thirdNumber validation based on matched condition in the form, like if the numberType is 'Prime', then the thirdNumber must be a primeNumber (Used as a string datatype).
+3. Apply validation on thirdNumber field based on matched condition in the form, like if the numberType is 'Prime', then the thirdNumber must be a primeNumber (Used as a string datatype).
-4. Apply dynamic validation, If the validation is changed based on some criteria in the application.
+4. Apply dynamic validation, If the validation is changed based on some criteria in the application

 Let's see how primeNumber validator fulfil the need.

 # Basic primeNumber Validation

-We need to create a FormGroup in the component.
-To achieve this we need to add RxFormBuilder.
-The RxFormBuilder is an injectable service that is provided with the RxReactiveFormsModule.
+We need to create a `FormGroup` in the component.
+To achieve this we need to add `RxFormBuilder`.
+The `RxFormBuilder` is an injectable service that is provided with the `RxReactiveFormsModule`.
 Inject this dependency by adding it to the component constructor.

 [!code-typescript[](\assets\examples\reactive-form-validators\validators\primeNumber\add\prime-number-add.component.ts?type=section)]